Chennai City FC clinch a five goal thriller over Gokulam Kerala | Goal.com

 Fito (44'), Pravitto Raju (54') and Sriram B (77') were on target for the visitors while Shibil Muhammed (81', 90') netted a brace for the hosts.

 Fernando Santiago Varela made two changes in the Gokulam lineup.
-Lalromawia and Haroon Amiri came in for Malemnganba Meitei and Jesti George.
+Lalromawia and Haroon Amiri came in for Malemnganba Meitei and Jestin George.

 Akbar Nawaz, on the other hand, made three changes in the Chennai City starting XI.
 Tarif Akhand, Adolfo Miranda (Fito) and Syed Suhail Pasha replace Jockson Dhas, Mashoor Shereef and Pravitto Raju.